pq93/perso/3-methodology/clean_code.md

     - **Too much information**: Don’t put interesting historical discussions or irrelevant descriptions of details into your comments.
     - **Inobvious connection**
 ## Formatting
+You should take care that your code is nicely formatted.
+You should choose a set of simple rules that govern the format of your code, and then you should consistently apply those rules.
+If you are working on a team, then the team should agree to a single set of formatting rules and all members should comply.
+It helps to have an automated tool that can apply those formatting rules for you.
+1. <span style="color:red">The purpose of formatting</span>
+The functionality that you create today has a good chance of changing in the next release, but the readability of your code will have a profound effect on all the changes that will ever be made.
+The coding style and readability set precedents that continue to affect maintainability and extensibility long after the original code has been changed beyond recognition.
+Your style and discipline survives, even though your code does not.
+2. <span style="color:red">Vertical formatting</span>
+    - The newspaper metaphor
+        - The name should be simple but explanatory.
+The name, by itself, should be sufficient to tell us whether we are in the right module or not.
+The topmost parts of the source file should provide the high-level concepts and algorithms.
+Detail should increase as we move downward, until at the end we find the lowest level functions and details in the source file
+    - Vertical distance
+        - Concepts that are closely related should be kept vertically close to each other
+        - Closely related concepts should not be separated into different files.
+Indeed, this is one of the reasons that protected variables should be avoided
+        - Variables should be declared as close to their usage as possible
+    - Vertical ordering
+        - A function that is called should be below a function that does the calling
+3. <span style="color:red">Horizontal formatting</span>
+    - **Line width**: 20~60
+    - Never have to scroll to the right
+    - Use horizontal white space to associate things that are strongly related and disassociate things that are more weakly related
+        - Surround the assignment operators with white space to accentuate them
+        - Don't put spaces between the function names and the opening parenthesis
+        - Separate arguments within the function call parenthesis to accentuate the comma and show that the arguments are separate
+        - Another use for white space is to accentuate the precedence of operators
+        > return (-b + Math.sqrt(determinant)) / (2*a);

+        - The factors have no white space between them because they are high precedence.
+The terms are separated by white space because addition and subtraction are lower precedence
+4. <span style="color:red">Horizontal alignment</span>
+    - The alignment seems to emphasize the wrong things and leads my eye away from the true intent
+    - Indentation
+        - Statements at the level of the file, such as most class declarations, are not indented at all
+        - Methods within a class are indented one level to the right of the class
+        - Implementations of those methods are implemented one level to the right of the method declaration
+        - Block implementations are implemented one level to the right of their containing block
+    - Dummy scopes
+    > while (dis.read(buf, 0, readBufferSize) != -1)
+    > &nbsp;&nbsp;&nbsp;&nbsp;;

+6. <span style="color:red">Team rules</span>
+    - Every programmer has his own favorite formatting rules, but if he works in a team, then the team rules
+## Objects and data structures
+1. <span style="color:red">Data abstraction</span>
+    - Hide implementation
+        - A class does not simply push its variables out through getters and setters.
+Rather it exposes abstract interfaces that allow its users to manipulate the ***essence*** of the data, without having to know its implementation
+    > public interface Point {
+    > &nbsp;&nbsp;&nbsp;&nbsp;double getX();
+    > &nbsp;&nbsp;&nbsp;&nbsp;double getY();
+    > &nbsp;&nbsp;&nbsp;&nbsp;void setCartesian(double x, double y);
+    > &nbsp;&nbsp;&nbsp;&nbsp;double getR();
+    > &nbsp;&nbsp;&nbsp;&nbsp;double getTheta();
+    > &nbsp;&nbsp;&nbsp;&nbsp;void setPolar(double r, double theta);
+    > }

+    - d